 Principal Designer, 2006–present

 Independent creative consultancy.
 Services include creative direction, graphic design, branding, illustration, concept visualization, and front-end ideation & research.
 Work is both independent and collaborative with creative agencies in graphic design and advertising, industrial design, architecture, and film & entertainment.
-Notable clients have included AirTran, Wells Fargo, Procter & Gamble, the University of New Hampshire, Captivate Network, Python Software Foundation, HowCast, and the Found Footage Festival.
+Notable clients have included AirTran, Wells Fargo, Procter & Gamble, the University of New Hampshire, Captivate Network, Python Software Foundation, the 2007 documentary Dirty Country, and the Found Footage Festival.
 Notable consulting with The Boston Group, Brown & Company, Milkhouse, Phuse, Design Central, Red Zest Design, The Weightman Group.

 VITAL | Portsmouth, NH | Boston, MA | San Francisco, CA

 Senior Designer, 2005-2006

-Senior position at design/marketing agency thrice-listed on the Inc 5000 four years in a row, listed again by Inc as one of America's “Best Places to Work,” and listed as “Coolest Company for Young Professionals” by Business NH Magazine.
+Senior position at design/marketing agency featured on the Inc 5000 four years in a row, listed again by Inc as one of America's “Best Places to Work,” and listed as “Coolest Company for Young Professionals” by Business NH Magazine.
 In addition to creative work, position included print production management, internship management, and project management of various projects for clients including Keller Williams, George Mason University, Portsmouth Magazine, the New Hampshire Film Festival, Manhattan Short Film Festival, and the Seacoast Repertory Theatre.